yurimann/first-ajax/README.md

 You should fork, then clone this repository at:
 - `http://github.com/bitmakerlabs/first-ajax`
-Open up this file (README.md) in your, so that when it asks you a question, you can jump over and answer on a new line directly below.
-However, because this file is in Markdown format, it __reads__ best when viewed on the github repository site.
+Open up this file (README.md) in your editor, so that when it asks you a question, you can __answer__ it below.
+However, because this file is in Markdown format, it __reads__ best when viewed on GitHub.

 The server you will be interacting with is deployed at:
 - `http://bitmaker-api.herokuapp.com`